onnx/onnx-mlir/docs/ImportONNXDefs.md

 # Build <a name="build"></a>
 In order to run gen_onnx_mlir.py, ONNX has to be installed.
 Refer to Readme.
-In your build directory, execute command `make OMONNXOpsINcTranslation`.
+In your build directory, execute command `make OMONNXOpsIncTranslation`.
 This command will generate those two files (src/Dialect/ONNX/ONNXOps.td.inc and OpBuilderTable.inc), and copy them to the right place in src directory.
 If you modified gen_onnx_mlir.py, you need to check in two generated files too.
 They are treated